Tennessee Residential (BC-A) Contractor Course

 This package includes everything you need to become licensed as a BC-A Contractor.

-Package includes Business & Law Course, BC-A Contractor Course, all 9 reference books, preprinted tabs and free shipping.
+Package includes Business & Law Course, BC-A Contractor Course, reference books, and preprinted tabs.

 These are the reference books included in this package:

 - Code of Federal Regulations – 29 CFR Part 1926

 - International Residential Code for One- and Two-Family Dwellings, 2009

 - Package includes preprinted PSI approved Tabs for all books.

 Note: The books listed below are recommended references for the exam.
 While we no longer sell the books, you are able to purchase the books from other retailers such as PSI or Amazon.